dip::Interval class

 Returns the sizes of the interval.
 The output array always has two elements.

-auto GenerateRotatedVersions(dip::uint rotationAngle = 45, dip::String rotationDirection = S::INTERLEAVED_CLOCKWISE) const -> dip::IntervalArray
+auto GenerateRotatedVersions(dip::uint rotationAngle = 45, dip::String const& rotationDirection = S::INTERLEAVED_CLOCKWISE) const -> dip::IntervalArray

 Returns rotated versions of the interval, applicable to 2D intervals only.